shogun-toolbox/shogun/doc/sphinx/source/examples/classifier/knn.rst

 .. sgexample:: knn.sg:create_instance

-Then we run the KNN algorithm and apply it to test data.
+Then we run the train KNN algorithm, apply it to test data, and print the predictions.

 .. sgexample:: knn.sg:train_and_apply